Furthermore, each generation has its own blind spots and idiosyncrasies.

 - The only inoculation against ra’atan is to be a talmid chacham learning Torah at the moment of association with baalei ra’atan—but even phenomenal Sages like Rebbis Zera, Ami, Assi, and Eliezer didn’t risk it.

 - It seems that ra’atan is more of a mental illness (or a soul-illness) than a physical illness, although it possesses aspects of both.

-- Ra’atan is almost incurable—unless you are either a tremendous sage or a brain surgeon.
+- Ra’atan is pretty much incurable—unless you are either a tremendous sage or a brain surgeon.